 If you want to attract more of your ideal clients, you need to present a strong first impression.
 Besides, having a professionally-designed website makes you stand out from the crowd since many therapist and health care professional websites are not professionally designed.
 If your web design looks amateurish you may be chasing clients away.

 2. Your website design is fresh, modern and up-to-date.

 Is your website design 4 years old or older?
 If so, chances are the design may be out of date and it’s time for a refresh.
 You don’t want your visitors to think of you as being a dinosaur or old fashioned, do you?

 3. Colors and styles on your website are consistent.

 One of the problems of a website that is not designed by a professional is that the colours, fonts and styles are often inconsistent throughout the site.
 Websites for therapists and natural health businesses should have, for example, headings and links in the same font, size, and colour.

 4. Website navigation is simple and intuitive.

 The easier you make it for your website visitors to get around your site, the more likely they will find what they are looking for.
 Don’t have more navigation buttons than is absolutely necessary, make an effort to name them so they can easily be understood, and don’t use more buttons than is absolutely necessary.

-5. There is contrast between the background colour of your website and the font colour.
+5. There is a contrast between the background colour of your therapist or natural health website and the font colour.